argoproj/argo-cd/docs/user-guide/gpg-verification.md

     trust models, and it is not necessary (nor possible) to sign the public keys you are going to import into ArgoCD.

+!!!note Limitations
+  ApplicationSet do not support templating of project field while using signature verification.

 ## Signature verification targets

 If signature verification is enforced, ArgoCD will verify the signature using